 “It’s exciting.
 New mayor, new council president, a lot of new council people.
 So there’s a lot of opportunity to really have a new imprint,” Rich said.

 In 2013, a plan to push sexually-oriented businesses off Cheshire Bridge sparked a battle between Wan, who proposed the initiative, and some LGBT people who opposed the effort.
-Since, development projects have forced changed along the corridor.
+Since, development projects have forced changes along the corridor.

 Rich said he sees this as somewhat of a natural evolution, noting that Atlanta doesn't have a true “entertainment district" like some other cities.